johnB96/sample/README.md

 docker build --build-arg JAR_FILE=build/libs/*.jar -t jbedalov/sample:v1 .
 ```

-Push the image to the a public or private repository (in this case docker hub)
+Push the image to a container registry (in this case docker hub)
 ```
 docker login && docker push jbedalov/sample:v1
 ```

-To pull from the external repository (CI/CD pipeline can push this image to your cloud provider)
+To pull from the container registry (CI/CD pipeline can push this image to your cloud provider)
 ```
 docker login && docker pull jbedalov/sample:v1
 ```